 Since this was common and we had about 35-40 kids in a class, we had a birthday party roughly every week.
 Not all the kids were allowed to have a party at home.
 Since it was costly, most of the those who could have a party were rich and I was one of the poor kids.
 The first time I had a party at my house was when I was 17 years old.

 Those parties are some of my great childhood memories.
 We had great fun in them.
 We danced, played games, ate cake and candy, which I would never eat otherwise, and the birthday boy or girl were treated like kings or queens.
-They got many gifts.
+They got many presents.

-Gifts were the happiest thing for the birthday boy or girl, but a painful part of the party for me.
-Everyone who came to the party had to bring a gift.
-Since I was a poor girl and my parents had it tough (5 kids), my standard gift was 2 notebooks and 2 pencils or pens.
 I am not talking about fancy notebooks or fancy pens, either.
 I’m talking about the simplest, brownest, most colorless notebooks and cheap yellow pencils.
 My dad was a postman and used to work after hours as a handyman at a boarding school, so he could buy school materials very cheap.
 We had a drawer full of notebooks, pencils and pens, and this was our “gift drawer”.

 Let’s open the presents

-Every time they opened my presents, there was a sigh of disappointed and I was very excited when the child hurried up to open the next gift and moved the attention away from me.
+Every time they opened my presents, there was a sigh of disappointed and I was very excited when the child hurried up to open the next present and moved the attention away from me.

 It’s not about the money